Caring for Our Communities

 Migration is central to the story of our API community and we must continue to fight for a safer home for everyone.

-SB 750 Just Enforcement deputizes whistleblowers so that they can bring enforcement actions against employers that break labor laws on behalf of the state, if the Bureau of Labor and Industries (BOLI) cannot.
+HB 2205 Just Enforcement deputizes whistleblowers so that they can bring enforcement actions against employers that break labor laws on behalf of the state, if the Bureau of Labor and Industries (BOLI) cannot.
+As of March 29, HB 2205 Just Enforcement died in the committee.
+There will be no further action on this bill.

 Through the COVID 19 Pandemic, the inequities in our education system were laid bare for all to see.
 Now we must support bold policies to close these gaps.